What it’s like to sell a company you love

 Your words are beautiful and probably the only words on the internet I cherish so deeply and have for many years.
 Thank you for your bold and bright perspective in life.
 In motherhood, marriage, your work, your garden.
 You are such an encouragement.
 Your vulnerability is a gentle reminder that we are all on a continuous journey with ourselves, our creator, and our loved ones.
 XO!

-• Lara on October 5, 2023 at 2:48 pm
+• Lara on at

 I was just telling Ari last night, after a moment of doubt in sharing all of this, that I don’t know why I put myself out there sometimes.
 I am a sensitive soul (I mean that in a loving way – a gift the Lord has given me to use for Him).
 And then I read your words and I’m truly amazed He uses me at all for any good or encouragement.
 Thank you for sharing these kind thoughts with me, Erica.
 May the journey continue with joy for us both. 💛

-5. Julie Roberts on October 4, 2023 at 1:00 pm
+5. Julie Roberts on at

 You always have a way with words.
 This season of my life has been releasing my older children to their spouses and my middle son to his career.
 After homeschooling for 15 years, it was a step that has left me wondering who I am besides the homeschooling mom of 4.
 (I still have a soon-to-be 11-year-old to homeschool).
 I am thankful that God directs our paths regardless of our season.